RCReddyN/lavangam/README.md

 </div>
 <ul>
 <li> Lavangam is a command-line spell checker written in Python.
-<li> Please, do not judge me for the kind of names I use.
-It is funny.
-Atleast, to me.
 <li> Lavangam, internally, uses a Trie internally to store/search for words.
 <li> An elephantine collection of words from NLTK corpus, is used to contruct the trie, so expect a second delay.
 <li> Levenshtein's algorithm for minimum distance is used to suggest words.